Peugeot 304: History

-The engine
+Engines

 The 304 was launched with an all alloy SOHC four-cylinder 1,288 cc petrol engine (XL3), directly derived from the 1130 cc XK3 engine fitted to the earlier 204.
 A more powerful S version of the engine, sporting a twin choke/twin barrel carburettor (XL3S), became an option on the coupé and cabriolet in March 1972.
 The S engines provided a 10 hp-metric output increase to 75 hp-metric and also became available on the 304 saloon in the autumn of 1972.

 Various detailed modifications were made to the engine in 1975 which boosted torque and included a marginal displacement increase to 1,290 cc (XL5/XL5S).
 After the 204 had been discontinued, the 304 Break and Fourgonette also became available with a new 1127 cc petrol engine (XK5, modified in a similar manner to the XL5) to fit this opening at the lower end of the market.
 The new 6CV 304 Break and Fourgonette were introduced at the 1976 Paris Show.

 In order to meet federal emissions standards in the United States, the engine used there was lightly modified.
 It had a reduced compression ratio of 7.5 to 1 (rather than the usual 8.8 ratio) and a slightly changed carburettor.
 Claimed power is 70 hp SAE Gross in 1970, the 1972 models used the SAE net rating which is very similar to DIN and have a claimed maximum output of 58 hp.
 In the Greek market there was a significant tax threshold at 1,200 cc.
 In order to stay beneath this, the 304 Berline was sold with the 204's 1130 cc XK4 engine since October 1971.
 In September 1975, this changed over to the lightly changed XK5 engine; production of the special Greek model ended in March 1978.

 A 1,357 cc diesel engine became available for the saloon from July 1976, and for the estate and "fourgonette" van two months later.
 In July 1979, a larger 1,548 cc diesel engine was offered; this was the engine also installed in early versions of the Peugeot 305.
 Only available for a little over three years, Peugeot still built more than 120,000 diesel 304s.